Q. What Is Auto Insurance?

 However, insurance companies do not share your personal information directly with each other.
-The information included on the claims database is not shared, per se, but it is available for all companies to find.
-Keep in mind that since your driving record is on file with your state’s motor vehicle department, your information is public record – including tickets and accidents.
+The information included in the claims database is not shared, per se, but it is available for all companies to find.

 Does Auto Insurance Cover Rental Cars?

-You will have to double-check your particular policy, but most policies do provide the same coverage for a rental car that you have for your personal vehicle, unless the rental is being used for business purposes.
-It’s always a good idea to check your policy.
-If you are seeking a new policy, an independent agent in the Trusted Choice network can help you find one that does cover rentals.
+Most policies provide the same coverage for a rental car that you have for your personal vehicle, unless the rental is being used for business purposes.

 Does Auto Insurance Cover Theft?

-Can I Get Car Insurance with a Suspended License?
+Can I Get Auto Insurance with a Suspended License?

 Most insurance companies will not issue or maintain insurance for someone who has a suspended or revoked driver’s license.
-If you need to get from home to work while your license is suspended, you are not out of luck.
+But if you need to get from home to work while your license is suspended, you are not entirely out of luck.

-You can work with your local DMV to get a hardship license, or you can file an SR 22 form through your insurance agent who can file that with the DMV.
-If you are allowed behind the wheel due to a hardship license and/or an SR 22 form (which guarantees insurance coverage for a period of time), then you will be able to get car insurance.
+You can work with your local DMV to get a hardship license, or you can file an SR-22 form through your insurance agent, who can file that with the DMV.
+If you are allowed behind the wheel due to a hardship license or an SR-22 form (which guarantees insurance coverage for a period of time), then you will be able to get car insurance.